benwiz/catan/README.md

 ## To Do

+- Deploy script should be called by npm script
-- Script should clean all main.XXX.js files that are not the current one
+- Deploy script should clean all old main.XXX.js files that are not the current one
+- One time run script that updates the application name and namespaces then deletes (the script) itself